bassnode/bundler_timer/README.md

 Bundler Timer
 =============
 Ever find yourself staring at your terminal wondering, "Sweet baby jesus, how many hours of my life do I spend waiting for Bundler?!".
-Well know you can know just how much of your time has been given to our friend ,Bundler.
+Well know you can know just how much of your time has been given to our friend, Bundler.

 Bundler Timer will log those precious seconds and report back a depressing little report each time you run Bundler.

 Installation
 ------------
-For now, it's the hard way:
-    gem install sequel
+    gem install bundler_timer

-    curl -Ls https://github.com/bassnode/bundler_timer/raw/master/bundler_timer.rb > ~/bundler_timer.rb
-    chmod +x ~/bundler_timer.rb

-    # Use an alias to override bundle (or make it something different)
+    # By default, bundler_timer provides a binary named 'b' which you can use
+    # just like bundler.
+If you'd rather replace the bundler command, do
+    # something like:
-    echo "alias bundle='~/bundler_timer.rb'" >> ~/.bash_profile
+    echo "alias bundle='b'" >> ~/.bash_profile

-    # Now you can just run bundle as usual and keep track of your shortening life!
+    # Now you can just run it as usual and keep track of your shortening life!
     cd ~/code/sweet_project/
-    bundle install
+    b install
     Using activesupport (3.0.3)
     Using builder (2.1.2)
     ...[snip]...